VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 commands.
 If this fails, then the process manager cannot be loaded and cannot process any further messages until the cause of the failure is resolved.

-## Optimizing the Interactions Between the UI and the Domain
+## Optimizing the interactions between the ui and the domain

 When a Registrant creates an order, she visits the following sequence of screens in the UI.